-The competence and knowledge elements will be achieved through completion of the mandatory and optional units listed within the awarding organisation's (NPTC/C&G) guidance and must total a minimum of 60 credits, 10 of which will form the knowledge element and be assessed via independent methods.

-The compentence units will be separately assessed to the knowledge units listed below.
+The competence and knowledge elements will be achieved through completion of the mandatory and optional units listed within the awarding organisation's (C&G, IMI Awards and Pearson Education) guidance and must total a minimum of 60 credits.
+At least 19 credits must be achieved through completion of the knowledge units listed below, which are assessed via independent methods.
+The remaining units of the Diploma contain both competence and knowledge and have integrated assessment methods.